Principles of GLP and Compliance Monitoring - Good Laboratory Practice.

 Should you require external sources of reference for your software validation, there are several excellent sources of reference, in particular, the US Food & Drug Administration FDA web site and the web site of the US National Institute of Standards & Technology.
 NIST.

-You will find more information on Caliso Calibration Toolbox, and other Caliso Software products, on this website, or please contact us if you require further information.
+You will find more information on Calibration Toolbox ADO, and other Humpage Technology Software products, on this website, or please contact us if you require further information.
 Also please see our download page to get the software FREE.

 OECD Principles of Good Laboratory Practice - Legislative basis Directive 87/18/EEC, Directive 88/320/EEC